Here are answers to some frequently asked questions.

 If you have another question, please contact us.

-How is prayer a part of a sister’s life?
+How is prayer a part of SSND life?

-How long does it take to be a Sister?
+How long does it take to become a School Sister of Notre Dame?

 There are various stages of initial formation as a School Sister of Notre Dame.
 From entrance to first profession is typically four years and first profession to final profession can take up to six years.
 Learn more about the phases of formation on our Steps to Becoming a Sister page, which explains the process and estimated ranges of time for each step.